contyk/mlck/README.md

 Channel names correspond to their Alík table room IDs.
 These consist of only lowercase ASCII letters and hyphens.
 The actual channel name is provided as a topic.

+Channels that cannot be joined (unlisted or locked) are not displayed as their ID is not known.

 ### Channel modes